Davidson-Library/Omeka-S/REL_406/1-README.md

 ![add new item](../help_files/Login_Add_Item.png)*add new item*

 You're now ready to start adding items, upload media, and create your exhibit!
-Click **Next** to create items in Omeka S.
+Click **Next** :point_down: to create items in Omeka S.